Great Reminders

 /ɡreɪt rɪˈmaɪndər/

-Definition: A Great Reminder is a short, focused prompt — a few words that tell you what to do next — that helps you take the right action at the right moment.
+A Great Reminder is a few words that tell you what to do next, exactly when it matters most.

 Clarity • Focus • Impact